0xJM/aws-secrets-manager-action/README.md

 - name: Check if env variable is set after fetching secrets
   run: if [ -z ${MY_SECRET_1+x} ]; then echo "MY_SECRET_1 is unset"; else echo "MY_SECRET_1 is set to '$MY_SECRET_1'"; fi
 ```
-- `aws-access-key-id`
-  - Access Key ID of an IAM user with the required [AWS Secrets Manager permissions](#iam-policy).
-  - Empty string can be used ONLY IF you are using a self-hosted GitHub Actions Runner on AWS EC2 instances with an IAM instance profile attached (should have the required [AWS Secrets Manager permissions](#iam-policy)).
-- `aws-secret-access-key`
-  - Corresponding Secret Access Key of the IAM user.
-  - Empty string can be used ONLY IF you are using a self-hosted GitHub Actions Runner on AWS EC2 instances with an IAM instance profile attached (should have the required [AWS Secrets Manager permissions](#iam-policy)).
-- `aws-session-token`
-  - Corresponding Session Token for the IAM user's current session.
-  - Optional (required ONLY IF you are using [AWS IAM temporary credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html)).
-- `aws-region`
-  - AWS region code which has your AWS Secrets Manager secrets.
-  - Example: `us-east-1`.
 - `secrets`:
   - List of secret names to be retrieved.
   - Examples: